ethereum-oasis-op/baseline/docs/baseline-protocol-code/branch-naming.md

 ## Release

-Git flow for releases is work in progress, will be added her eeventually
+Git flow for releases is work in progress, will be added here eventually

 *release/1.0.0* - cut from main when ready